spendyala/de-pyspark-guide/README.md

 3. Continue with **04-JSON-Processing.ipynb** and **03-Flatten-Complex-Objects.ipynb** for data structures
 4. Study **02-PySpark-Best-Practices.ipynb** for optimization tips
 5. Explore **09-Spark-SQL-Guide.ipynb** for SQL operations and optimization
+6. Learn plan analysis with **10-Spark-Plan-Analysis.ipynb** to understand execution optimization
+7. Dive into advanced optimization with **11-Advanced-Spark-Optimization.ipynb** for deeper performance tuning
-6. Dive into **00-PySpark-Internals.ipynb** for how Spark works under the hood
+8. Study **00-PySpark-Internals.ipynb** for how Spark works under the hood
-7. Finally, use **08-Spark-UI-Guide.ipynb** to learn how to monitor and debug your applications
+9. Finally, use **08-Spark-UI-Guide.ipynb** to learn how to monitor and debug your applications

 Happy learning!